xaya/xaya_docs/interface.md

 notifications that would be sent during
 [normal operation](#up-to-date-operation)).
 The RPC itself will return a JSON object that contains various information about the updates that have been triggered.
+In particular, these fields will be returned:

-In particular, the target block hash is returned, i.e. `TO-BLOCK` if it was given or the actual current best tip if not.
-Also the block hash of the last common ancestor of the two blocks is returned; this can be useful for game engines to decide whether to roll the detached blocks backwards or instead look up a cached game state for the common ancestor and only process all attached blocks forward from there on.
+* **`toblock`**:  The hash of the target block; this is equal to `TO-BLOCK` if it was set, or the current best tip if not.
+* **`ancestor`**:  The block hash of the last common ancestor of `FROM-BLOCK` and `TO-BLOCK`.
+This can be useful for game engines to decide whether to roll the detached blocks backwards or instead look up a cached game state for the common ancestor and only process all attached blocks forward from there on.
+* **`reqtoken`**:  A unique string for this request, which will be included in the `reqtoken` field of all notifications triggered as a result of this call.
+  This can be used to distinguish notifications that are sent due to changes in the best chain (which won't have a `reqtoken` field) from notifications sent due to this `game_sendupdates` call.

 If the requested block hashes are unknown or no valid sequence can be found, the RPC returns an error.
 In that